Tokazama/AxisIndices.jl/docs/src/internals_of_indexing.md

 AxisIndices.to_key(axis, arg, index) = to_key(AxisIndicesStyle(axis, arg), axis, arg, index)
 ```

-The resulting keys produced are combined with the relevant indices of the new array to reconstruct the axis.
+The resulting keys produced are combined with the relevant indices of the new array to reconstruct the axis[^3].

+## AxisIndicesStyle

+You may have noticed that `AxisIndicesStyle` is in the last part of `to_index` and `to_key` described.
+`AxisIndicesStyle` is the supertype for a set of traits that determine what each argument means in the context of an axis.
+For example, `AxisIndicesStyle(::AbstractAxis, ::Integer)` returns `IndexElement`, telling `to_index` and `to_key` that the provided argument directly corresponds to an index with an axis.
+Contrast this with `KeyElement` which tells `to_index` to find the position of the provided argument within the keys and return the corresponding index.
+These traits are fully responsible for dispatch to `to_index` and `to_keys`.
+Therefore, new subtypes of `AxisIndicesStyle` must define a `to_index` and `to_keys` method.

 [^1]: There's absolutely no functionality provided from `Base.to_index` that isn't already available with `AxisIndices.to_index`.
-Therefore, even though it isn't absolutely necessary it provides a clean break from what happens in `Base`.
+Providing a seperate implementation is meant to avoid causing any unecessary ambiguities in this or any other packages that may be simultaneously loaded.
-[^2]: Why do we need the `index` produced in the previous `to_index` method?
+[^2]: Why do we need the `index` produced in the previous `to_index` method to reconstruct keys?
 Technically we don't, but it allows use to avoid looking up indices a second time and ensuring they are inbounds.
+[^3]: It is at this point that `unsafe_reconstruct` is called.
+This is only important to know if you want to create a new axis type that has keys that require some unique procedure to reconstruct.